 Below, you can explore tutorials that provide a step-by-step introduction to FEAScript.
 These tutorials show you how to use FEAScript's JavaScript API directly - for integrating finite element simulations into your own websites and applications - or how to use the FEAScript platform visual editor for a no-code experience.

-Please report any feedback on the above tutorials to the GitHub discussions or issues.
+Please report any feedback on the above tutorials to the GitHub Discussions or Issues.

 The documentation for FEAScript is currently under development.
-In the meantime, for information on the numerical methods used in FEAScript and other technical resources, please visit the FEAScript Blog.
+In the meantime, for information on the numerical methods used in FEAScript and other technical resources, please visit the FEAScript blog.

 The core library of FEAScript is distributed under the terms of the MIT license.
 This website is licensed under a Creative Commons Attribution 4.0 license.